Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/README.md

 ```
 $ python -m pip install -e .
 ```
+This option allows you to install the software package, but also allow you to edit and change it if necessary.
+This is probably needed only by the package maintainers.

 ### Database server - PostgreSQL
 Install PostgreSQL locally or have access to a PostgreSQL server.